 To facilitate transition, the new guidance includes a package of practical expedients that entities may elect to apply on adoption.
-The package of practical expedients relates to the identification and classification of leases that commenced before the effective date and initial direct costs for leases that commenced before the effective date.
+The package of practical expedients relates to the identification and classification of leases and initial direct costs for leases that commenced before the effective date.
 The new guidance also includes a practical expedient permitting the use of hindsight in evaluating lessee options to extend or terminate a lease or to purchase the underlying asset.

-Notes to Condensed Consolidated Financial Statements (unaudited) (Continued)
+Notes to Condensed Consolidated Financial Statements (Unaudited) (Continued)